Surya-Interviews/Interview/Python.md

 If that's not an option (please explain why), email me a zip file.

-### Submission

-The expected submission method is a Github or Bitbucket repository.
-Please email me a link.
-If you'd like to use a private repo and give me read access, that's perfectly fine.
-My username on Github and Bitbucket is `gps`.

-If that's not an option (please explain why), email me a zip file.

 ### Problem

 A JSON over HTTP API is deployed at `http://surya-interview.appspot.com`.
 The goal is to performance test it.
 This involves making two requests.